SamProf/MatBlazor/README.md

 #### MatBlazor 2.4.0 (In progress)
 - `MatVirtualScroll` - New component
+- PR: Use height instead of max-height in mat-expansion-panel base/expanded #484 (Thanks to [esso23](https://github.com/esso23))
 - PR: Remove node-sass and add temporary workaround for sass-loader. #481 (Thanks to [esso23](https://github.com/esso23))
 - PR: Correct padding for MatTextField with leading icon #483 (Thanks to [EduVencovsky](https://github.com/EduVencovsky))